Rubilia/cse469-blockchain-project/README.md

 ```
 ## Initialize the Blockchain:
 Initialization (init):
 Creates a new blockchain file if none exists and adds a "Genesis block" to start the chain.
-If a blockchain file already exists, it confirms that the Genesis block is present
+If a blockchain file already exists, it confirms that the Genesis block is present.
 ```bash
 ./bchoc init
 ```